 I’ve been experimenting with several meditation phone apps.
 Here are some great ones and in the comments below, please share any you like too.

 I’m listing this one first as it’s my latest and greatest discovery!
 This app is free – and it always will be, which is incredible when you consider that there are over 1,000 guided meditations and music tracks to choose from.
 You can bookmark your favourites and pick one based on how long you’ve got or what you want to get out of it.
 I choose a lovely Morning Meditation as soon as I wake up, usually around 15 – 20 minutes long.
 There’s also a selection of nighttime meditations to drift you off into blissful sleep.
 I often grab a short one before I pick the kids up from school to put me in a more loving, present state.
 There are meditations for children too.

-There’s a world map showing the location of everyone is who’s meditating at the same time as you, which gives an amazing collective experience and I like how it tracks my stats and keeps me motivated to never skip a day.
 I’ve started a Group in this app called Project Me For Busy Mothers.
 Come and join the group so we can share our favourite meditations and support each other to make meditation a happy habit.